BeffJezos/vasgit/golden rules/golden-rules.md

 Good: "Make button smaller, change color, fix icon alignment" → test → "top"
 Better: "top - and also make the navbar responsive and add dark mode toggle" → continue working
 Bad: Working on 10+ changes without any commits
+Optimal: Writing only ‘top’ will cost you an entire prompt, so it’s much more efficient to confirm the change with ‘top’ and give the AI an additional task at the same time.
+This keeps your workflow optimal.
+See Step 3 for more information.
 ```

 ### **2. Test everything before "top":**
 - Run your app/website
 - Check that changes work as expected
-- Only then say "top"
+- Only then say "top" + new task

 ### **3. Use "top" efficiently:**
 - **Combine with next instruction**: "top - and also add dark mode toggle"